ilitygergo/thesis/README.md

 # Thesis

-In this project my task was to implement 5 different algorithms from different papers
+In this project my task was to implement 5 different thinning  algorithms on greyscale pictures from different academic papers.

 To use these functions, you have to install the requirements first from the requirements.txt file with the command:
 > pip install -r requirements.txt